PaulinaJohn/InterviewQs-Creating_Function_to_Merge_and_Sort_Lists-Python/README.md

 On this occasion, I was tasked to create a function to be used in merging and sorting arrays using Python.

-Find my attempt in the accompanying notebook.
+Find below, a screenshot of the question, and my attempt in the accompanying notebook.

 Thank you.